Subti/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Welcome to Tweeter, a simple, single-page Twitter clone.
+Here you can tweet all you want!
+Although nobody else is here...

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Other than the randomly generated names and handful of avatars accompanying them!
+Here, you can tweet out as someone completely random, because well there's no log in functionality (as of yet)!

+Really though, this is just a simple project to tinker with HTML, CSS, JS, jQuery, and AJAX on the front-end, and Node along with Express on the back-end.

+This project was completed for my bootcamp studies at Lighthouse Labs, and the majority of the direction for the project is also sourced from Lighthouse Labs.

+## Screenshots

 ## Getting Started